Montreal Métro - Smelly, Noisy, but Exceptionally Artsy

 Big Dig.

-When Toronto began a subway construction in 1949, it served as a a wake-up call for the Montreal authorities.
+When Toronto began a subway construction in 1949, it served as a wake-up call for the Montreal authorities.
 It still took them over a decade to finally start digging though.

 Another driver to build the métro was the upcoming Expo 67.
-Opened in October 1966, just in time for the exhibition, the Montreal métro comprised of 3 lines and 26 stations, all underground.
+Opened in October 1966, just in time for the exhibition, the Montreal métro comprised 3 lines and 26 stations, all underground.
 It marked a huge milestone for the city and forever changed the way Montrealers would move around.

 The métro was awfully successful, so the city decided to extend it even further.